 Our most highly recommended night snorkeling light is the Dorcy Dive II, 220 lumen light, seen at right.
 It uses a Cree Q4 LED bulb, six AAA batteries, and will run for eight hours.
 It is an ideal mix of fairly compact size, good build quality, and the perfect amount of lumens.
 It's beam angle is a medium spot.

-If you prefer a light that has a wide angle beam, then the next best thing is the Tovatec Wide Angle Torch, seen at right.
-It also has 220 lumens, and will operate for up to ten hours on two CR123 batteries.
+If you prefer a light that has a wide angle beam, then the next best thing is the Tovatec Mini Torch, seen at right.
+It also has 220 lumens, CREE bulb and will operate for up to ten hours on two CR123 batteries.
 These are lithium batteries, that may not be commonly available, so keep this in mind, and travel with extras.

-If you prefer a lighter weight, smaller light, and don't mind it not being as bright, then this is an excellent choice.
+If you prefer a lighter weight, smaller light, and don't mind it not being as bright, then the Tovatec Compact Torch is an excellent choice.
 It offers 130 lumens, lasts for six hours on three AAA batteries, and has a nice spot beam.

-If you don't mind something that is physically larger that weighs more, but offers more light, then the Princeton Tec Miniwave LED is a great choice (the yellow light in the picture below).
+If you don't mind something that is physically larger that weighs more, but offers more light, then the Princeton Tec Miniwave LED is a great choice.
 There are a couple different versions of this.
 Make sure you are getting the newer 390 Lumen model, that uses LED bulbs.
 This light has a handle, and uses four C cell batteries, that will last you ten hours on low, and four hours on high.
 Not only does it provide more light than the Dorcy Dive II we recommend above, it is also a wider beam.
 This may or may not be what you want (read below about beam angle).

 So now let's take a look at all your options for night snorkeling lights, and different things you should consider.